 Expanded versions of previously published conference research papers are encouraged as long as they contain at least 30% new material not previously published.
 Authors should indicate in a footnote on the first page where and when the previous paper appeared.
 Papers simultaneously submitted to multiple outlets will not be considered.

 Authors are required to prepare and submit their manuscripts electronically.
 This facilitates both a quicker editorial review process as well as facilitating electronic publication of accepted papers.
-While ACM admits a wide variety of formats for the electronic submission of accepted papers, the emerging technologies which support electronic publishing currently force us to impose some restrictions on submission for both review and final acceptance of manuscripts.
-Therefore for purposes of editorial review, JETC permits electronic submissions only in PDF or PostScript format.
+For purposes of editorial review, JETC permits electronic submissions only in PDF or PostScript format.

 In either case, any prior appearance should be noted on the title page of the paper.
 Furthermore, author needs to prepare the following supporting documents: